28 Proven Ways to Get a Work Promotion Without Asking

 The best compliment you will ever get from a British person is they will say you are a “good laugh.”
 The British love humor; that does not mean they are all funny; it just means that even trying gets you bonus points.

-Inject a little humor into your interactions with people, and they will warm to you.
-I do not mean telling jokes, just trying to see the lighter side of life.
+Inject humor into your interactions with people, and they will warm to you.
+I do not mean telling jokes; just trying to see the lighter side of life.

 Humor Tip: Keep it clean and light-hearted